Volunteer Activities Program

 Dear Students,

-The Volunteer Activities Program (VAP) is an initiative designed to enhance holistic learning throughout a student's educational journey.
+The Volunteer Activities Program (VAP) is an initiative designed to enhance holistic learning for students placed on disciplinary probation because of misconduct.
 We understand that our students face many challenges.
 Yet, those challenges also provide opportunities to address core issues and re-envision the ideal student experience.
 We invite you to join us!

 At its core, VAP is educational in nature.
 It affords students an opportunity to engage in service programs or projects that contribute positively to the campus or their local communities.
 Students can choose from various service opportunities, including ones that align with their academic and/or professional goals (i.e., pre-med, prelaw, sociology, etc.).

-Successful completion of the Program will result in shortening the time period for the external reporting of the student's conduct record by the Dean of Students.
+Successful completion of the Program will result in shortening the time period for the external reporting of the student conduct records by the Dean of Students.
 This “clean slate” is particularly beneficial for students with future aspirations for graduate school, military service, or employment with law enforcement.

 We look forward to assisting you.